jrmi/byemail/README.md

 -   Easy configuration, everything in one python file,
 -   Middleware to filter/modify/... incoming and outgoing mails,
 -   Secure by design, open relay can't be done at all,
--   Use DKIM, SPF, DMARC to allow better receiveability,
+-   Use DKIM, SPF, DMARC to allow better receivability,
 -   ...

 # Installation